For Artists

 QMusic also administers grants for recording projects (The Billy Thorpe Scholarship, Carol Lloyd Award and Dennis 'Mop' Conlon Scholarship) and songwriting (The Grant McLennan Fellowship).

-Our signature event, BIGSOUND, offers the opportunity for 150 of Australia’s best new acts to play to an audience of music industry influencers and a public audience looking for their new favourite band.
+Our signature event, BIGSOUND, offers the opportunity for Australia’s best new acts to play to an audience of music industry influencers and a public audience looking for their new favourite band.

 Read More